kevinsantana/PPCA-UnB-Dissertation/README.md

 # Master's Degree on Applied Computation - CIC/UnB #

-Presented as a requirement for the Master On Applied Computation title.
+Presented as a requirement for the Master On Applied Computing title.

 ## About ##